Scthe/scthe.github.io/content/blog/2024-08-19-hair-software-rasterize/hair-software-rasterize.md

 * **Hair strand**.
 Each single hair strand is created from connected points.
 It anchors to the head at the **root** point and ends at the **tip** point.
 * **Points**.
 Each strand contains the same number of points.
 The first point is the root, last is the tip.
-* **Segments**.
+* **Segment**.
 Fragment of the strand between 2 consecutive points.
 If the strand has N points, it has N-1 segments.
 * **Tangent**.
 A normalized vector from $Point_i$ to $Point_{i+1}$.
 The last point for each strand (tip) has the same tangent as its predecessor.
 Tangents are always precalculated in a separate GPU buffer.

 <Figure>